 Earthling : Absolutely.
 I see Lawrence Chromatone about 4 times a year, and so we get to make about 4 tracks a year.
-Lately we have been meeting in Goa and get most of our work done there.
-Expect some big releases in the next couple months.
+Lately, we have been meeting in Goa and getting most of our work done there.
+Expect some big releases in the next couple of months.

 Psymedia : You’ve also got a release coming out with GMS, under the moniker Soundaholix.
 The 3 of you have a long history; can you tell me about that?
 How is producing together nowadays different from early on in your career?

 Earthling : Yeah, I’ve known Riktam and Bansi since we were kids.
 We got into this music at the same time, growing up in Ibiza, going to crazy parties in the 90’s.
 I guess the main difference, producing nowadays, is that the technology has come an awfully long way, making it easier to get our ideas across and express ourselves.
 Also, we now have a better idea of what we are doing, and understand the machines a lot better.

 Earthling : Cape Town parties are always exciting for me.
 I’m not exaggerating when I say that I’ve been looking forward to this trip all year.
 You guys [Capetonians] are serious trance lovers until the end.
-My live set you can expect a mashup of Earthlings tracks spanning the last 10 years.
+In my live set, you can expect a mashup of Earthlings tracks spanning the last 10 years.
 For the DJ set, well, that’s a surprise!

 Psymedia : Thanks for the interview.
 Anything to add before we finish off?